An Interview with Jon Davis, author of Preliminary Report and Scrimmage of Appetite (Buy the books)

 Yeats, Samuel Beckett over the last month.
 Ursula LeGuin’s short stories.
 Louis Shivers’ Here to Get My

-.
+Baby Out of Jail.
 I want to write a novella like that.
 It’s almost a film.
 Oh, I’ve been reading

 George Saunders.
 That’s new.
 It’s like reading a kinder, gentler Donald Barthelme.
 I’ve been carrying